radumarg/lambdaQ/README.md

 - compatibility with multiple quantum hardware providers.

 ### Taking a peek beyond
 LambdaQ is a functional quantum programming language.
 What is meant by this is that it runs by executing a version of lambda calculus, usually referred to as quantum lambda calculus.
 It turns out that the set of lambda terms that describe the computation can be given a vector space structure.
 This means that a quantum program can have as input not only an algorithm but a superposition of algorithms.
 This falls under a new paradigm: "quantum data and quantum control" which should be contrasted with the "quantum data and classical control" paradigm of the QRAM model.
-It is not yet clear how to implement this in the existing quantum computers, but at least at a mathematical level, it makes sense.
+It is not yet clear how to implement this on the existing quantum computers, but at least at a mathematical level, it makes sense.